-If we fail to effectively expand our manufacturing facilities, distribution channels, and production capabilities, our business and operating results could be harmed.
+If we fail to effectively expand our manufacturing facilities, distribution channels, and production capabilities, or if we fail to effectively manage our supply chain or address disruptions, our business and operating results could be harmed.

 Our growth strategy requires us to invest in our manufacturing facilities, expand our distribution channels, and enhance our production capabilities, while simultaneously enhancing our operational infrastructure to support our growth.
 However, there are risks associated with effectively scaling manufacturing facilities, distribution channels, production processes, and supply chain requirements.
-For example, we may face challenges building our manufacturing infrastructure, acquiring necessary equipment, or hiring manufacturing employees, and these challenges may be exacerbated as a result of a number of factors, including our limited operating history, increasing costs and wage rates, and the impacts and disruptions caused by the COVID-19 pandemic.
+For example, we may face challenges building our manufacturing infrastructure, acquiring necessary equipment, or hiring manufacturing employees, and these challenges may be exacerbated as a result of a number of factors, including our limited operating history, increasing costs and wage rates, supply chain disruptions and any other impacts and disruptions caused by the COVID-19 pandemic.